opendistro/for-elasticsearch-docs/docs/knn/index.md

 }
 ```

-If you *only* want to use KNN's custom scoring, you can omit `"index.knn": true`, but you lose the ability to perform standard KNN queries on the index.
-The benefit of this approach is faster indexing speed and lower memory usage.
+If you *only* want to use KNN's custom scoring, you can omit `"index.knn": true`.
+The benefit of this approach is faster indexing speed and lower memory usage, but you lose the ability to perform standard KNN queries on the index.
 {: .tip}

 Then add some documents: